LeninInLoop/MusicDownloader-Telegram-Bot/README.md

 ## Admin Commands

-- `/broadcast`: Send a message to all users or specific subscribers.
+- `/broadcast`: Send a message to all subscribed users or specific subscribers.
+   Ex: `/broadcast` -> Send a message to all subscribed users
+   Ex: `/broadcast (1297994832,1297994833)` -> Send a message to 1297994832 and 1297994833 only.
+   Ex: `/broadcast_to_all` -> Send a message to all users
 - `/stats`: Get statistics about the bot's usage.

 ## Dependencies